AaronTraas/Notes/Recipes/Linda-Burgers.md

 ## Directions

-1. Saute onions until soft and tender.
-2. Add all ingredients to a large mixing bowl.
+1. Add all ingredients to a large mixing bowl.
 Mix by hand until mixture is smooth.
-3. Divide into 6 thick patties or 12 thin patties.
+2. Divide into 6 thick patties or 12 thin patties.
-4. Shape patties by hand, slightly larger than the buns you plan to use.
+3. Shape patties by hand, slightly larger than the buns you plan to use.
 Use a spoon or thumb to press a dent in the center of each patty.
-5. Preheat the grill or a skillet to medium heat.
+4. Preheat the grill or a skillet to medium heat.
 (Approximately 350-400°F.)
-6. Cook patties:
+5. Cook patties:
     - For thick patties: Grill or fry the patties for 3-4 minutes per side.
     - For thin patties: Cook on the griddle for 2 minutes per side.
-7. Serve.
+6. Serve.

 * * *